ron-rivest/MIT-6.S898-climate-change/overview.md

 **Brief Syllabus**

-The following is a brief syllabus, with the approximate number of classes per topic in parentheses.
-A more detailed syllabus will be posted shortly.
+The following is a brief syllabus, where the number of class sessions covering each topic is shown in parentheses.
+The ordering and exact weighting of each topic depends on the scheduling of guest lecturers.
+A more detailed syllabus, including a preliminary list of guest lecturers and assigned readings, will be posted shortly.

     (1) Introduction
     (4) Physical Science